 - Weakness on one side of the body, possibly indicative of stroke

-If any of these symptoms should occur, it is vital to call 911 or to go to an emergency room immediately.
-If you are currently under the care of a substance use specialist, it is important to contact him or her immediately as well.
+If any of these symptoms should occur, it is vital to call 911 or immediately go to an emergency room.
+If you are currently under the care of a substance use specialist, it is important to contact them immediately.

 Side Effects of Overdose